memowe/perlisp/README.md

     $ perldoc PerLisp

-If you don't want to install all that stuff, you can call the perlisp script from the project root director:
+If you don't want to install all that stuff, you can call the perlisp script from the project root directory:

     $ cd ~/code/perlisp
     $ perl perlisp